AndreyKovalevskiy/BulbaTalks/docs/CODE_OF_CONDUCT.md

 -  A request for a public or private apology.

--  10 whips at the closest sprint`s retrospective.
+-  10 whips at the closest sprint’s retrospective.

 We'll respond within one week to the person who filed the report with either a resolution or an explanation of why the situation is not yet resolved.